 For each article, we’ll state how many words it should be.
 Then, when you’ve finished writing it, we’ll look it over and when we think it’s ready, we’ll publish it.

 For most of our articles, we target about 1500-1750 words.
 For these articles, we will pay 4 cents per word which comes out to about $60-70 for articles that we publish.
-We pay via Paypal within 2 business days of publishing the article.
+We pay via Paypal or Payoneer within 2 business days of publishing the article.